medialab/quinoa-vis-modules/README.md

 [WIP] Quinoa vis modules
 ===

-Quinoa vis module exposes a set of react component aimed at being used in quinoa applications.
+Quinoa vis module exposes a set of scripts aimed at being used in quinoa applications.
 Work in progress.

+These scripts are of two types :

+- React components with a consistent API
+- parsing and mapping script aimed at manipulating data according to a specific visualization type

+These components are particularly designed to   :

+* dynamically update in case of change in data source, data mapping parameters and visualization params.
+They are given data as a string, and handle its parsing, mapping and rendering.
+* behave in the same way according to the same API, despite the differences of data structures and parameters shape accross visualization types

+They can temporarily have an inner state different from the one provided in their props, in order to allow application-state-independent navigation behaviors in the vis.

 # Install